biscuitsnake/keyframer/README.md

 - [ ] Implement progress bars
 - [ ] Potentially use threading to speed up frame r/w, or other solutions
 - [ ] Improve key frame detection
+- [x] Option to get key frames every x seconds rather than by comparison
 - [x] Option to only get pdf (avoid storage issues when working with large files or batch processing)
 - [ ] End result formats other than pdf
 - [ ] Explore realtime scene change detection (ie directly grab key frames from a video to avoid writing frames)